georgeslabreche/opssat-smartcam/README.md

 - *input_std* - standard deviation of the image input.
 - *confidence_threshold* - minimum confidence level required to apply the label predicted by the neural network model.

+A note on what *input_mean* and *input_std* are for, taken verbatim from [this blogpost](https://medium.com/@joel_34096/k-means-clustering-for-image-classification-a648f28bdc47):

+> Since the dataset contains a range of values from 0 to 255, the dataset has to be normalized.
+Data Normalization is an important preprocessing step which ensures that each input parameter (pixel, in this case) has a similar data distribution.
+This fastens the process of covergence while training the model.
+Also Normalization makes sure no one particular parameter influences the output significantly.
+Data normalization is done by subtracting the mean from each pixel and then dividing the result by the standard deviation.
+The distribution of such data would resemble a Gaussian curve centered at zero.
+For image inputs we need the pixel numbers to be positive.
+So the image input is divided by 255 so that input values are in range of [0,1].

 #### 4.4.2.
 Executable Binary
 - *bin_model* - path of the executable program that will process the given image.
 - *labels* - path of the labels text file.